An Overview On The Thai Baht

 Exchange rate adjusted in major western currencies, Phuket property prices nearly halved after the Asia Crisis.
 The real estate market for foreigners in Phuket was in its infancy at the time, and while this may have impacted existing owners, it also provided an opportunity for future foreign buyers.

-Currency Devaluation: A Double Edged Sword
+Understanding Currency Devaluation: A Double Edged Sword

 A weakening or strengthening Baht can be a double edged sword, depending on an individual’s perspective.
 If a buyer sees the THB strengthen against their home currency, and they already own a Phuket property, they will see the value of that investment rise in exchange-adjusted terms – even if the price of the home remains unchanged in THB.

-So while a trip to visit their Phuket holiday home may become more expensive, they will have profited on paper from the devaluation of their home currency vs. the Baht.
-However, any of their fellow countrymen(or women) who haven’t bought yet will now find it harder to make the purchase because they will have lost spending power in THB.
+So while a trip to visit their Phuket villa or condo holiday home may become more expensive, they will have profited on paper from the devaluation of their home currency vs. the Baht.
+However, any of their fellow countrymen (or women) who haven’t bought yet will now find it harder to make the purchase because they will have lost spending power in THB.

 Conversely, if the THB devalues against someone’s home currency, any overseas investment (including property) will lose value on paper in exchange-adjusted terms.
-For anyone who has yet to consider the purchase of Thai property, a weaker Baht will make buying a property in Phuket easier because they will get more “bang for their buck”.
+For anyone who has yet to consider the purchase of a Phuket property, a weaker Baht will make buying a property in Phuket easier because they will get more “bang for their buck”.

-Why Currency Fluctuation Matters for Investors
+Why Currency Fluctuation Matters for Phuket Investors

 Anyone who pays the slightest bit of attention to FX markets knows how frequently currencies fluctuate.
 In our experience, many foreign buyers give little thought to the currency exposure they assume when buying overseas, but everyone seems to be conscious of exchange rate fluctuations when it comes time to sell.